ONSEIGmbH/flask-dialogflow/docs/tutorial.rst

 The second feature that we add is randomization.
-For voice assistants it is typically desirable to vary each speech response somewhat so as not to sound robotic. flask_onsei makes this simple by supporting randomization out of the box.
+For voice assistants it is typically desirable to vary each speech response somewhat so as not to sound robotic. flask_dialogflow makes this simple by supporting randomization out of the box.
 It can be used by using arrays of different formulations for one template in the templates file: